 So you know when you’re trying to clean out the little bits of this and that out of the refrigerator and freezer and stumble on cast of characters that should be really great together?
 As it was with this bread.
 There was the 1 orange in the fruit drawer for too long and had started to look less than perfect but when cut was perfectly juicy, not dried out.
 Then there were the 2 partial bags of cranberries in the freezer.
 I have made a great Cranberry Bread for years that everyone loves, I thought about going with that and then saw the 4 beautiful little pumpkins sitting on the counter and thought, wow that sounds really good!

-If using raw pumpkin, remove stem and cut pumpkin in half.
+1. If using raw pumpkin, remove stem and cut pumpkin in half.
 Scoop seeds out with a tablespoon.
-Canned pumpkin will work just as well.
+Canned pumpkin will work just as well (use 1 15 oz. can).

-I saw this technique on Allrecipes.com in a recipe posted by Carol.
-Usually, I zest the orange, being careful not getting any of the white pith and then juicing it.
+7. I saw this technique on Allrecipes.com.
+Usually, I zest the orange, being careful not getting any of the white pith and then juice it.
 I did a bunch of research and discovered the pith is very high in fiber and is loaded with antioxidants.
 What the heck, I’ll try anything once.
-In addition to the added health benefits, it takes a hell of lot less time!
+In addition to the added health benefits, it takes a whole lot less time!

 So…Quarter the whole orange and remove seeds.